Word@Work, Let God's Word energise your working day!

 Acts 1:12-14

 Jesus had told the apostles to wait in Jerusalem until the Holy Spirit came upon them (Acts 1:4-5).
-So after He had ascended into heaven they obeyed.
+So, after Jesus had ascended into heaven, they obeyed.
 Walking the kilometre from the Mount of Olives they reached the upper room, inside the city, where they were staying.
+All the details sound like eye witness narratives, and they are (Luke 1:1-4).
+Luke, the author of this book, is also keen to document the individuals present.
+If anybody doubted, they could ask those who were present.

 The Bible Speaks